Cynthia Lennon: Domestic life

 The Beatles' accountant told Epstein the group members should move to houses near his in Esher, so Lennon bought a house called Kenwood in July 1964.
 It was a mock-Tudor-style house on three acres in Weybridge, where Cliff Richard already lived.

 Lennon then spent twice the original £20,000 purchase price on renovations for Kenwood, reducing its 22 rooms to 17.
 The new kitchen was so modern and complicated, someone had to be sent to explain how everything worked, and during the extensive renovations the couple had to live in the attic bedroom for nine months.
 Although Cynthia enjoyed entertaining in the larger rooms, Lennon could usually be found in a small sunroom at the back of the house overlooking the swimming pool, which was similar to his aunt's conservatory in Liverpool.
-They had a cat called "Mimi", named after Lennon's aunt.
+They had a cat named Mimi after Lennon's aunt.
 Cynthia took care of Julian herself, without a nanny, although babysitters were frequently employed.
-She also did the cooking herself, but employed a housekeeper, gardener, and chauffeur, who lived off the premises.
+She also did the cooking herself but employed a housekeeper, gardener and chauffeur, who lived off the premises.

-When she passed her driving test, Lennon serially bought her a white Mini, a gold Porsche, a red Ferrari, and a green Volkswagen Beetle, usually as surprises without consulting her first.
+When she passed her driving test, Lennon serially bought her a white Mini, a gold Porsche, a red Ferrari and a green Volkswagen Beetle, usually as surprises without consulting her first.
 Cynthia enjoyed the closeness of Pattie Boyd and Maureen Starkey (Ringo Starr's wife), as both lived nearby, often going on holiday together or shopping.
-She was often photographed at Beatles' movie premieres and special occasions, and sometimes with Lennon and Julian at home, which meant she had the role of a Beatle wife, as well as being a mother.
+She was often photographed at Beatles' movie premieres and special occasions, and sometimes with Lennon and Julian at home, which meant she had the role of a Beatle wife as well as being a mother.
 The Lennons often went to a nightclub in central London until nearly dawn, after which she took Julian to school.
-Kenwood became the place to visit for the other Beatles, various American musicians, and total strangers who Lennon had met the previous night in London nightclubs.
+Kenwood became the place to visit for the other Beatles, various American musicians and total strangers whom Lennon had met the previous night in London nightclubs.